abinit/abinit/doc/mkdocs-tutorials/base4.md

 orientation of the lattice will give mutually incompatible lattices.
 Increasing the size of the FFT grid would improve the agreement.

-## 5 Surface energy : a (3 aluminum layer + 1 vacuum layer) slab calculation
+## 5 Surface energy: a (3 aluminum layer + 1 vacuum layer) slab calculation

 We will first compute the total energy associated with only three layers of aluminum, separated by only one layer of vacuum.
 This is kind of a minimal slab:

   * one surface layer
   * one "bulk" layer